Swansea University International Scholarships

-To study at Swansea University you will need to meet our general requirements as well as achieving the entry grades by your chosen degree programme, you must meet our English Language requirements.
+To study at Swansea University you will need to meet our general requirements.
+As well as achieving the entry grades of your chosen degree programme, you must meet our English Language requirements.

 - Choose your course.
 We offer a range of courses at undergraduate and postgraduate levels.
 You will find information about tuition fees and modules on each of the course pages.

 - Apply online: Once you have chosen your course you can apply online using OnTrack.
 If you have results pending, you must send your documents to show that you meet the requirements for your course.

 Please remember that offers can take up to 15 days to be processed.
 Please email us if you have still not received an offer firstname.lastname@example.org

 Applying for MB BCh Graduate Entry Medicine

 Students who wish to apply for the MB BCh Graduate Entry Medicine course must submit their application through the UCAS application system.
 We advise all students to read through the entry requirements for this course before submitting their application.

 As an international student at Swansea University, you will benefit from the information, advice and support offered by our International Student Advisory Service (ISAS).
 You can use ISAS as a resource centre to find out about issues such as: